 1. Pursue an FAA-approved bachelor’s degree

 Many airline companies require a bachelor’s degree in aviation or a relevant field.
-If you’re confident about becoming a pilot, you may want to attend an FAA-authorized school where you can earn an aviation degree while receiving pilot training at the same time.
+If you’re confident about becoming one, you may want to attend an FAA-authorized school where you can earn an aviation degree while receiving training at the same time.
 There are over 100 schools/programs to choose from.
-This allows you to reach your end goal of becoming a pilot more quickly by attending an institution that can get you a head start on your flight hour requirements.
+This allows you to reach your end goal more quickly by attending an institution that can get you a head start on your flight hour requirements.

-Even if your state doesn’t have a pilot school nearby, it may be worth visiting other pilot schools in different locations to understand the benefits of attending an FAA accredited institution.
+Even if your state doesn’t have a school nearby, it may be worth visiting other pilot schools in different locations to understand the benefits of attending an FAA-accredited institution.

 2. Acquire a Private Pilot license

-Every pilot needs to acquire a Private Pilot license by the Federal Aviation Administration to legally fly a plane.
+Every individual needs to acquire a Private Pilot license from the Federal Aviation Administration to legally fly a plane.
 Students begin in a single-engine airplane, where they will learn basic navigation, aircraft maneuvers, flight planning, and emergency policies.
-After the coursework is done for the certificate, students will need to pass the FAA private pilot written exam with a 70% or higher.
+After the coursework is done for the certificate, students will need to pass the FAA written exam with a 70% or higher.

 3. Earn an instrument rating

 Once you earn your private pilot certificate, the next step is to add an instrument rating to your license.
 An instrument rating requires additional training with advanced instruments that guide a plane through various weather conditions and altitudes.
-This certification will also allow pilots to become more familiar with air traffic control and the National Airspace system.
-Earning an instrument rating is essential for pilots to navigate through harsh weather conditions while keeping in contact with other planes and airports.
+This certification will also allow these professionals to become more familiar with air traffic control and the National Airspace System.
+Earning an instrument rating is essential for navigating through harsh weather conditions while keeping in contact with other planes and airports.
 Options for instrument rating courses include:

 4. Obtain a Commercial Pilot license

 Pilots must reach specific experience and testing requirements to demonstrate they can fly to a higher standard as a commercial pilot.
-Pilots will need 250 hours of flight time along with passing the Commercial Pilot Knowledge Test to become a commercial pilot.
-This certification is essential for pilots to be legally compensated for flying passengers or cargo in the air.
+These individuals will need 250 hours of flight time along with passing the Commercial Pilot Knowledge Test.
+This certification is essential to be legally compensated for flying passengers or cargo in the air.

-According to federal regulations, pilots will need to log in the following flight experience conditions to get their commercial pilot license:
+According to federal regulations, these professionals will need to log in the following flight experience conditions to get their license: